National Champion in the 4 x 100 Freestyle Relay in 2012 for the University of Texas

 For Austin Surhoff, swimming has always been about the bonds of friendship forged from countless chlorinated days at practice: “We have a unique sport built on hard work and spending thousands of hours with the same people, so we are fierce friends with each other.”

-With such strong relational bonds through swimming, Austin Surhoff is sure to make his clinic a hands-on, family partnership experience.
-He becomes an ally not only with the swimmers, bot also with the parents: “Swim parents are just as important as the kids at these clinics.
-They are there to learn as well and deserve thoughtful engagement as much as the kids do.”
+With an emphasis on relationship building, Austin Surhoff is sure to make his clinic a hands-on, family partnership experience.
+He becomes an ally not only with the swimmers, bot also with the parents: “Swim parents are just as important as the participants at these clinics.
+They are there to learn as well and deserve thoughtful engagement as much as the swimmers do.”

-He hopes to impart the value of perseverance through all sorts of trials swimmers can face, referencing his 2012 National Champion title in the 400 freestyle relay against the odds of his team under-performing throughout the meet.
-“It was an awesome example of toughness in the face of defeat and still inspires me to this day to hang tough and compete even when everything is going wrong.”
+In addition to teaching body mechanics, Austin hopes to impart the value of perseverance through all sorts of trials swimmers can face, referencing his 2012 National Champion title in the 400 freestyle relay against the odds of his team under-performing throughout the meet: